Wimmics/Olivaw-Template/.github/README.md

 ### Quick start

-* Instanciate a repository using the "Use this template"
+* Instanciate a repository using the "Use this template" button at the top of the template repository webpage
 * Add a repository secret variable named `GIST_SECRET` containing an access token with the `gist` scope (see [how to add make the token and add the secret](#add-gist-scope-access-token-to-secret-repository-variable))
 * Clone the repository locally with `git clone ...`
 * Install `olivaw` package